BlinkTagInc/node-gtfs/README.md

 }
 ```

-- When importing multiple agencies their IDs may overlap - specify prefix added to every ID in feed to maintain uniqueness.
-Provided string will be prepended to every ID in feed, number will be added (number IDs required, otherwise error will be thrown)
+- When importing multiple agencies their IDs may overlap.
+Specify a `prefix` to be added to every ID field to maintain uniqueness.

 ```json
 {